datenshicommunity/website-docs/en/datenshi_beatmap_criteria_en.md

 Notes:

 1. Whether or not a pattern is good or not is a subjective matter, so please understand.
-Even though the map with the SR 7 is said to be playable for some people, maybe not for some people. **Except VIBRO**
+Even though the map with the SR of 7 is said to be playable for some people, maybe not for some people. **Except VIBRO**
 2. What is meant by "Easy" is manipulating a spammable pattern to get higher SR.
 3. These LN rules can be changed at any time.